Jabber Sheep Farm

 Mail, mail and more mail.
 Even though a bidder might plan on bidding on anther animal, your letter just might encourage them to give you an add-on.
 Mail to businesses, friends, family, your parents banker, insurance agent, and pretty much anyone your family does business with.
 Ask your parents for ideas.
 You want to get them to attend the auction.
 If they get in free with a letter, make sure you tell them that.
 If there is a free buyers lunch, let them know.

 Don't Set a price you expect to get.
 Nothing turns off a buyers like a reserve or someone telling them how much they need to spend.
-DO NOT ask for donations!
+DO NOT ask for donations in your letter!
 Encourage them to attend the auction and be in the stands.
 If you ask for a donation and they give one, they now have no reason to attend the event.
 If they attend and fail at the winning bid, they still might offer an add-on.
-The end result is actually better as they have pushed the bid price.
+The end result is actually better as they have pushed the bid price and possibly given an add-on.

 Sign each letter yourself.